-In the 3Q15 earnings press release, Clay Williams, chair and CEO of NOV, stated, “The sharp decline in oil prices and activity since late last year has impacted each of our segments, and will drive activity lower in the fourth quarter.
+National Oilwell Varco (NOV) believes that the energy market weakness will continue to hamper drilling activity in fiscal 4Q15.
+In the company’s fiscal 3Q15 earnings press release, Clay C. Williams, Chairperson and CEO, stated, “The sharp decline in oil prices and activity since late last year has impacted each of our segments, and will drive activity lower in the fourth quarter.
 We believe our strong financial resources will enable National Oilwell Varco to invest in the extraordinary opportunities that will arise from this downturn, and we expect to emerge with greater capability and efficiency.”

 NOV’s revenue growth by segment

 All four of National Oilwell Varco’s segments recorded lower revenues in the past one year.
 Revenues from NOV’s Rig Systems and Wellbore Technologies segments fell the most.
 Revenues from these two segments fell 44% and 43%, respectively, from fiscal 3Q14 to fiscal 3Q15.
 Together, the Rig Systems and Wellbore Technologies segments accounted for ~73% of NOV’s fiscal 3Q15 revenues.

 In comparison, Core Laboratories (CLB), NOV’s peer, recorded 29% lower revenues in fiscal 3Q15.
 Its revenues were $197 million in fiscal 3Q15 compared to $276 million a year earlier.
 NOV forms 3.7% of the SPDR S&P Oil & Gas Equipment & Services ETF (XES).
 You can read Is National Oilwell Varco Fundamentally Weak due to Downturn? for more on NOV.